qgambit2/IntuitDemo/README.md

 #### Once the web application is up and running it can be accessed by going to root location.
 Either based on war file name of based on a location specified specifically for it (Server.xml in Tomcat).
 For example <i>http://localhost:8080/intuit</i>.
 Users will only be able to login using valid credential of users from LDAP.
 For REST documentation the relative url is <i>twitter</i>.
 For example  <i>http://localhost:8080/intuit/twitter</i>

 ## AWS Demo

+### Working example is provided on AWS.
+It consists of:

 #### Ubuntu EC2 instance with Tomcat installed.
 Application is deployed on Tomcat.
 Location is https://HOST:8443/